mikeguardiola/osticket-prereqs/README.md

 </p>
 <p>
 Within the Azure Portal, navigate to the search bar at the top.
 Within the search bar, type "Resource Group" and select it.
 Go through the process of setting up your Resource Group.
+You can name your resource group "resource-group-osticket".
+Select the region that most closely matches where you live.
 </p>
 <br />